travis-ci/docs-travis-ci-com/user/languages/android.md

 ---
-title: Building an Android Project (BÊTA)
+title: Building an Android Project (beta)
 layout: en
 permalink: android/
 ---

-## Warning
+### Warning

-The features described here are still in development and are subject to be modified without backward compatibility or migration support.
+The features described here are still in development and are subject to change without backward compatibility or migration support.

 ### What This Guide Covers